thatisdrtruman/thatisdrtruman.github.io/content/posts/music-i-done-and-setup.md

 I think it worked, and I will use it when I make vocal based things.

-Go to Tiktok to find out several cases of my work using the box.
+Go to Tiktok or YouTube to find out several cases of my work using the box.